Russell Collins

 Russell Collins (born Russell Henry Collins; October 11, 1897 – November 14, 1965) was an American actor whose 43-year career included hundreds of performances on stage, in feature films, and on television.

 Early life

-Born in 1897 in Indianapolis, Indiana, Russell Collins was the middle child of Emma (née Hughes) and Martin F. Collins' five children.
+Collins was born in 1897 in Indianapolis, Indiana, the middle child of Emma (née Hughes) and Martin F. Collins' five children.
 He had a younger brother and sister, Raymond and Maxina, as well as an older brother and sister, Oren and Irene.
 By 1910, Russell's father had become disabled and jobless, so his mother supported him and the rest of the family by working as a seamstress from their home.
-Emma's responsibilities for the family were so predominant, in fact, that she is identified in the 1910 United States Census as "Head" of the Collins' household.
+Emma's responsibilities for the family were so predominant, in fact, that she is identified in the 1910 United States census as "Head" of the Collins' household.

 As a student in the Drama School at Carnegie Tech, Collins "first learned his trade in the days immediately following World War I." He also attended Indiana University and Northwestern University.